 Administration will request a dress code waiver for the 2021-22 school year that will allow middle and high school students to wear backpacks to carry district-issued devices and personal materials throughout the day, as well as to minimize locker use and congregating in hallways.
-When necessary, lockers may be assigned in accordance with individual school practice.
+Lockers will be issued upon parent or student request at all levels.